Rapides Parish Coliseum

-Additional facilities on the grounds include a 23000 sqft Exhibition Hall often used for trade shows.
+Additional facilities on the grounds include a 23000 sqft Exhibition Hall, often used for trade shows.
+The Exhibition Hall has been rebranded as of 2025 as the Entertainment Center at the Rapides Parish Coliseum.

 Arena information

 The arena was first constructed in 1964 and completed in 1965.
-The venue features 4 meeting rooms with over 700 sqft of space, 2 multi-purpose rooms with over 2100 sqft of space, a catering kitchen, 4 locker rooms, 10 luxury suites, office space, ticket booths, and a merchandise store.
-The coliseum property contains a 2,500 lot parking space.
+The venue features 4 meeting rooms with over 700 sqft of space, 2 multi-purpose rooms with over 2100 sqft of space, a catering kitchen, 4 locker rooms, 10 luxury suites, office space and ticket booths.
+The coliseum property contains a 2,500 parking lot space.

 Anthony S. "Tony" D'Angelo (1917-2012), an Alexandria native, was named in the spring of 1969 as the manager of the Coliseum.
 After thirty years as an officer in the United States Navy, in which he reached the rank of lieutenant commander, D'Angelo returned home to take over management of the facility and served in that capacity through most of the 1970s.
 He was then named the Alexandria municipal public works director under then Mayor Carroll E. Lanier, upon the retirement for health reasons of the previous director, Malcolm Hebert.

 Beginning September 1, 2017, a private firm called SMG will assume management of the Coliseum; the company was actually in place a month earlier in preparation for the transition.
 SMG has a five-year contract to run the facility.
 With the Rapides Parish Jury's decision to allow SMG to take over operations for the Coliseum, the officials held a special meeting on August 11, 2017, and voted to dissolve the Coliseum Authority.
 Rapides Parish officials contend that SMG can offer better incentives to promoters so that a smaller market like Alexandria can land quality entertainment.
 The company manages eleven facilities in Louisiana, including the Mercedes-Benz Superdome in New Orleans and the CenturyLink Center in Bossier City.